-- Information regarding beneficial ownership of our Common Stock by First Trust Portfolios L.P., First Trust Advisors L.P. and the Charger Corporation and related parties is (3) included herein based on a Schedule 13G filed with the SEC on January 31, 2022, relating to such shares beneficially owned as of December 31, 2021.
-Such report provides that First Trust Portfolios L.P. has shared dispositive power ver 16,571,225 shares of our Common Stock and First Trust Advisors L.P. holds shared viring power over 16,588,238 shares of our Common Stock.
+- Information regarding beneficial ownership of our Common Stock by First Trust Portfolios L.P., First Trust Advisors L.P. and the Charger Corporation and related parties is (3) included herein based on a Schedule 13G/A filed with the SEC on January 10, 2023, relating to such shares beneficially owned as of December 31, 2022.
+Such report provides that First Trust Portfolios L.P. has shared dispositive power over 8,359,476 shares of our Common Stock and First Trust Advisors L.P. holds shared voting power over 8,359,476 shares of our Common Stock.
 The Charger Corporation is the General Partner of both First Trust Portfolios L.P. and First Trust Advisors L.P.
 First Trust Portfolios L.P. acts as sponsor of certain unit investment trusts which hold share of our Common Stock..
 No individual unit investment trust sponsored by First Trust Portfolios L.P. holds more than 3% of any registered investment company issuer's shares.
 First Trust Advisors L.P., an affiliate of First Trust Portfolios L.P., acts as portfolio supervisor of the unit investment trusts sponsored by First Trust Portfolios L.P., certain of which hold shares of our Common Stock.
 Neither First Trust Portfolios L.P., First Trust Advisors L.P. nor The Charger Corporation have the power to vote the shares held by these unit investment trusts sponsored by First Trust Portfolios L.P.
 These shares are voted by the trustee of such unit investment trusts so as to insure that the shares are voted as closely as possible in the same manner and in the same general proportion as are the shares held by owners other than such unit investment trusts.
 The difference, if any, between the aggregate amount of shares beneficially owned by each of First Trust Portfolios L.P. and First Trust Advisors L.P., and the number of shares held by the unit investment trusts sponsored by First Trust Portfolios L.P. represents shares which are either held in other registered investment companies, pooled investment vehicles and/or separately managed accounts for which First Trust Advisors L.P. serves as investment advisor and/or investment sub-advisor.
 Each of First Trust Portfolios L.P., First Trust Advisors L.P. and The Charger Corporation disclaims beneficial ownership of the shares of our Common Stock identified in their Schedule 13G filing.
-The address for each of First Trust Portfolios L.P., First Trust Advisors L.P. and The Charger Corporation is 120 East Liberty Drive, Suite 400, Wheaton, Illinois 60187. - (4) Includes options to purchase 1,391,985 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (5) Includes options to purchase 436,801 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (6) Includes options to purchase 456,273 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (7) Includes options to purchase 338,800 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (8) Consists of (i) 21,232 shares of Common Stock held by Mr. Campos and (ii) 26,228 shares of Common Stock held by the Campos Family Trust, for which Mr. Campos is the Trustee. - (9) Consists of (i) 240,000 shares of Common Stock held by 9531602 Canada Inc., which is controlled by Mr. Garber, and (ii) options to purchase 68,148 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (10) David Sambur and Aaron Sobel are each affiliated with Apollo or its affiliated investment managers and advisors.
+The address for each of First Trust Portfolios L.P., First Trust Advisors L.P. and The Charger Corporation is 120 East Liberty Drive, Suite 400, Wheaton, Illinois 60187 - (4) Includes options to purchase 489,260 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (5) Consists of (i) 240,000 shares of Common Stock held by 9531602 Canada Inc., which is controlled by Mr. Garber, and (ii) options to purchase 68,148 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days. - (6) David Sambur and Aaron Sobel are each affiliated with Apollo or its affiliated investment managers and advisors.
 Messrs.
 Sambur and Sobel each disclaim beneficial ownership of the shares of Common Stock that are beneficially owned by the Apollo Funds.
 The address of Messrs.
-Sambur and Sobel is c/o Apollo Global Management, Inc., 9 West 57th Street, 43rd Floor, New York, New York 10019. - (11) Includes options to purchase 2,907,607 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days.
+Sambur and Sobel is c/o Apollo Global Management, Inc., 9 West 57th Street, 43rd Floor, New York, New York 10019. - (7) Includes options to purchase 489,260 shares of Common Stock that are vested and exercisable or will become vested and exercisable within 60 days.